 I enjoyed the Trades That Shaped the West event in Old Town San Diego last Saturday so much, I decided to return today to experience another Stagecoach Days event: Days of the Vaqueros!

-Days of the Vaqueros invited curious visitors to experience what life was like when San Diego was a part of Mexico.
+Days of the Vaqueros invited curious visitors to experience what life was like when San Diego was a part of Spain, then Mexico.
 The emphasis was on the vaqueros–the first true cowboys.
 During the era of the Californios, wealthy ranch owners employed vaqueros to manage their stock.

 For a couple of decades–from the early 1820s to the mid-1840s–cattle hides were the primary export of Alta California.
 Merchant ships from the East Coast (and other places about the Pacific Ocean) would trade the plentiful hides for finished goods that were in high demand in early, geographically isolated, sparsely populated towns like San Diego.